-Seed capital and brokerage-related investments had realized losses in the first quarter of 2012, primarily as a result of the derivatives we use to hedge our seed capital investments.
-Also in the first quarter of 2012, equity trading securities had significant unrealized gains as compared to unrealized losses in the first quarter of 2011.
+Seed capital investments had realized gains in the second quarter of 2012, primarily as a result of the derivatives we use to hedge our seed capital investments.
+Also in the second quarter of 2012, equity trading securities had significant unrealized losses.